 - If your revised payroll estimate is made after September 30, no payment plan option is available for the increased assessment.
 You will be required to pay the full premium assessed on the revision immediately.

-- If you fail to submit a revision by the end of the year and your actual payroll is more than 125 per cent of your estimate, you will be subject to a penalty and an interest charge on the amount of payroll that exceeds 125% of the estimate.
+- If you fail to submit a revision by the end of the year and your actual payroll is more than 125 per cent of your estimate, you may be subject to a penalty and an interest charge on the amount of payroll that exceeds 125 per cent of the estimate.